-- Focuses on non-discrimination and social equity at all levels in the organisation. - Works towards increased diversity and equal opportunities in our organisational policies, systems, procedures and practices. - Challenges to ensure that relevant accountability mechanisms exist for addressing the grievances of all staff members and partners. - Ensuring transparent criteria through which staff can access various positions and entitlements. - Ensuring equitable access for all staff members to opportunities for development and advancement. - Challenges to enable and support adequate and relevant participation of staff in major decisions that can affect their environment.
+- Implementation of non-discrimination and social equity at all levels in the organisation. - Work towards increased diversity and equal opportunities in organisational policies, systems, procedures and practices. - Ensuring that relevant accountability mechanisms exist for addressing the grievances of all staff members and partners. - Ensuring transparent criteria through which staff can access various positions and entitlements. - Ensuring equitable access for all staff members to opportunities for development and advancement. - Enable and support adequate and relevant participation of staff and rights holders in major decisions that can affect their environment. - Guidelines for board-, management- and staff members to be respectful of the rights of other staff members and staff working for our partners. - The use of a rights-based framework in analysis and strategies both in projects and programmes and in organisational development (A detailed questions list can be found in annex 1).